guilgautier/DPPy/docs/finite_dpps/exact_sampling.rst

 Main idea
 =========

-This method requires acces to the correlation kernel :math:`\mathbf{K}` to perform a bottom-up chain rule on sets: starting from the empty set, each item in turn is decided to be added or excluded from the sample.
+This method requires access to the correlation kernel :math:`\mathbf{K}` to perform a bottom-up chain rule on sets: starting from the empty set, each item in turn is decided to be added or excluded from the sample.
 This can be summarized as the exploration of the binary probability tree displayed in :numref:`fig:cholesky_chain_rule_sets`.

 .. figure:: ../_images/cholesky_chain_rule_sets.png